lightbits/lightbits.github.io/euler/euler.markdown

             e += du*du + dv*dv
         return e / num_patches

 `u,v` is the 2D coordinate for each patch in the photo and `p` is the corresponding 3D coordinate.
-The 3D vector `p` is first transformed (by the rotation matrix R and translation vector T) from box coordinates into camera coordinates, and then transformed to a 2D vector by perspective projection.
+The 3D vector `p` is first rotated and translated from box coordinates into camera coordinates, and then transformed to a 2D vector by perspective projection.

 Our quality measure is a function of the rotation and translation.
 Plug in R and T, get a value.
 The value is zero when the predicted 2D coordinates match the observed ones, and positive otherwise (in that sense we should call it a measure of error rather than quality).
 So if we want to find the true pose of the book, we just need to find values for R and T that make the error as small as possible.